NVIDIA/TensorRT/samples/trtexec/README.md

 To see the full list of available options and their descriptions, issue the `./trtexec --help` command.

-**Note:** Specifying the `--safe` parameter turns the safety mode switch `ON`.
-By default, the `--safe` parameter is not specified; the safety mode switch is `OFF`.
-The layers and parameters that are contained within the `--safe` subset are restricted if the switch is set to `ON`.
-The switch is used for prototyping the safety restricted flows until the TensorRT safety runtime is made available.
-For more information, see the [Working With Automotive Safety section in the TensorRT Developer Guide](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#working_auto_safety).

 ## Additional resources

 The following resources provide more details about `trtexec`: